maxtomin/yanotepad/README.md

 IntelliJ IDEA setup

-   1. Make sure GWT, AppEngine and Maven plugins are installed
+   1. Make sure GWT, AppEngine and Maven plugins are installed and configured
-   2. Import new project from Maven (use .pom file provided)
+   2. File - Import Project... - select .pom file
-   3. Import new module from Maven (use .pom file provided)
-   4. Add "Google AppEngine Dev Server" run configuration with default settings
+   3. "Frameworks detected: Google App Engine" facet should pop-up.
+      If no, you can add it manually in Modules config: yanotepad/Web - right click - Add - Google App Engine
+   4. Tick "Build on make" for yanotepad:war artifact
+   5. On Run/Debug config, add Google AppEngine Dev Server
-   5. Run it
+   6. Run it